alexeilebedev/openacr/README.md

                     -

 When we need to quickly answer the question
-"which records point to this record?" do we introduce right-pointing *cross-references*, which are computed from references.
+"which records point to this record?" we introduce right-pointing *cross-references*, which are computed from references.
 Here is an example of an in-memory database built specifically for abt in accordance with the above schema.